alkacon/opencms-docker/README.md

 During startup, the Docker setup will update several modules as well as JAR files and configurations in the `/container/webapps` directory.

 You can follow the installation process with `docker compose logs -f opencms`.

+*When upgrading to OpenCms 18.0 you need to remove the folder `WEB-INF/index` after the upgrade and recreate the indexes after the upgrade since the Solr version is updated.*

 ## Connecting to different database management systems / Custom setup properties